 Who are we?

 We are a small community of young volunteers who live, work or study in Westminster.
-We share a hunger for our voices are heard in the design and delivery of the health and well-being services we use.
+We share a hunger for the voices of young people to be heard in the design and delivery of the health services we use.

 Our role is to influence better health and wellbeing and improve local services.
 We report our findings to decision makers to help to affect positive change to services.

 Although, as with everybody, our work has had to adjust to the reality of the coronavirus outbreak, our focus on providing young people in Westminster and beyond with the support they need to address their mental health needs has not changed one bit.

 - We have published a mental health survey to capture how young people think about their mental health, what causes them stress, their knowledge of local and national support, and of course, the impact of COVID-19 on their wellbeing.
 We are using the responses to help us map where young people need more information and support.
 Please help us by sharing the survey as widely as possible.
 View our promotional video on YouTube here.